 Whether you’re a scary movie junkie or more of a hide-under-the-blanket kind of viewer, this ultimate list of the best Halloween movies is guaranteed to contain something you’ll want to watch this Oct.
 31.

-From the original Halloween to the cult classic Hocus Pocus, TIME has collated a list of the best scary, horror-filled, classic and Disney Halloween movies — as well as the best Halloween movies of 2017 so far.
+From the original Halloween to the cult classic Hocus Pocus, TIME has collated a list of the best scary, horror-filled, classic and Disney Halloween movies—as well as the best Halloween movies of 2018 so far.

-How to watch it: You can rent or buy Get Out on Amazon Video.
+How to watch it: Hereditary is available to rent or buy on Amazon Video.

 Best Disney Halloween Movies